hisubram/mobilefoundation/advanced_direct_update_configuration.md

 If the web resources are newer on the Mobile Foundation server than in the application, Direct Update challenge data is added to the server response.
 Whenever the Mobile Foundation client-side framework detects this direct update challenge, it invokes the `wl_directUpdateChallengeHandler.handleDirectUpdate` function.

 The function provides a default Direct Update design: A default message dialog that is displayed when a Direct Update is available and a default progress screen that is displayed when the direct update process is initiated.
-You can implement custom Direct Update user interface behaviour or customise the Direct Update dialog box by overriding this function and implementing your own logic.
+You can implement custom Direct Update user interface behaviour or customize the Direct Update dialog box by overriding this function and implementing your own logic.

 In the example code below, a `handleDirectUpdate` function implements a custom message in the Direct Update dialog.
 Add this code into the `www/js/index.js` file of the Cordova project.
 Additional examples for a customized Direct Update UI: